MurphyPone/murphypone.github.io/src/content/game-theory.md

 ![](/images/game-theory-1.png)

-Additionally, the hyper-constraint that the variables must be integers gives way to combinatorial optimizations like [SAT]() TODO.
+Additionally, the hyper-constraint that the variables must be integers gives way to combinatorial optimizations like [SAT](/blog/algorithm-notes#ch12).

 Notably **binary integer problems are sufficient to express any problem in NP**: